evert/evert.github.com/_posts/2014/2014-06-06-http-11-updated.md

 [RFC 2617][12] for Basic and Digest authentication.

 Just for those reasons alone it may make a lot of sense for API authors to read the specs from end-to-end.
-Guarenteed you'll learn and get enspired into doing better HTTP api design.
+Guarenteed you'll learn and get inspired into doing better HTTP api design.

 Furthermore the `308` status code is now standard, which provides a 4th